 Related Post: Find the Best Travel Accessories For Long Flights.

 So, what do you need to know when traveling to Thailand?
 Well, read our quick list below.

 Since it’s a tropical country, you’ll have to be ready with bug spray or bug repellent.

 It wasn’t much of a concern for our trip in January because it was the dry season and we didn’t see any bugs at all.
 Yet, having bug spray helps a lot especially if you’re traveling with kids and you have concerns about the different diseases mosquitoes can carry.

 There is always a chance for a bargain in Thailand.
 Actually, you need to prepare yourselves and learn how to ‘haggle’ as it’s expected at the local markets.

 Score some great items with lower prices using your convincing skills.
 BUT remember to bargain responsibly.
 Don’t try to bargain at actual stores.
 Those prices are listed and you just pay the price.

 You may be planning to visit a beach or two so make sure to bring your favorite sunscreen with you.
 Being so close to the equator you will burn if you’re not careful.

-I found that there are many store in Thailand with body cream, but the ingredients are not listed in English.
+I found that there are many stores in Thailand with body cream, but the ingredients are not listed in English.
 It might be best if you bring your own from home.
-I love this sunscreen that has zinc oxide and has worked well on our fair skinned kiddos.
+I love this sunscreen that has zinc oxide and has worked well on our fair-skinned kiddos.